davy7125/polyphone/en/manual/soundfont-editor/configuration-summaries.md

 ## Presets {#doc_preset}

-When clicking on the :guilabel:`Presets` header of a soundfont in the [tree](manual/soundfont-editor/tree.md), the preset configuration summary appears.
+When clicking on the :guilabel:`Presets` header of a soundfont in the [tree], the preset configuration summary appears.

 ![Preset configuration summary](images/conf_summary_preset.png "Preset configuration summary")